 - First, the overhead at the node is very low.
 Current low-cost microcontrollers provide RAM or EEPROM memory of around 128 bytes.
 This will not suffice to store more than the most basic parts of data-sheets according to the IEEE 1451.2 standard without extra hardware.
-With TTP/A, only the ROM memory for storing the identification number is necessary. - Second, instead of implicitly representing the nodeinformation with many predefined data structures mapped to a compact format, we have an explicit representation of the information in a well-structured and easy to understand way.
-Since the system hosting the configuration tool usually provides memory for several megabytes of data, the specification of transducer types and services using generic XML constructs is no major limiting factor for the framework.
+Using the TTP/A approach, only 8 bytes of ROM memory for storing the identification number are necessary. - Second, instead of implicitly representing the node information with many predefined data structures mapped to a compact format, we have an explicit representation of the information in a well-structured and easy to understand way.
+Since the system hosting the configuration tool usually provides sufficient memory for storing information about the embedded nodes, the specification of transducer types and services using generic XML constructs is no major limiting factor for the framework.
 The generic format also improves the openness of the system for future extensions of transducer or service types.